ON THIS AFTERNOON IN HISTORY,

 Little girls hopped scotch in the streets.
 Their brothers kicked feetball around or biked-ride at local ducks- and fishpond.
-Häusenfrau whistled to themself as they sprang-clean (having already sprung-clean six months ago—such is the hell of war).
-While the women threw out moldy newspaper and used teethbrush, their manfolks and brother-in-laws sipped gins-and-tonic and brokedance in the gentlemens’ club that lined the streets of the old city of an afternoon.
+Häusenfrau whistled to themself as they sprang-clean (having just sprung-clean not six months earlier—such is the hell of war).
+While the women threw out moldy newspaper and used teethbrush, their manfolks and brother-in-laws sipped gins-and-tonic and brokedance in the gentlemens’ club that lined the streets of the old city of an evening.

 What would have become of Germany’s Hip Hop Prenaissance, we can only speculate.